 - Provide the total project transaction costs such as title, survey, legal, baseline documentation report, environmental hazard assessment, staff time and stewardship endowment. - Provide the amount of SCC Grant Funds requested for transaction costs. - 11.
 Completion Date.
 Provide the estimated property closing date month/year. - Multi-Tract Projects.
-Land conservation projects that present more than one property to be permanently protected must complete a Multi-Tract Project Table (Excel workbook tab 2).
+Land conservation projects that present more than one property to be permanently protected must complete a Multi-Tract Project Table.
 Provide the Property Names for the tracts that comprise the project. - 1.
 SCC Grant Property.
 Indicate Yes / No if SCC Grant Funds will be used to conserve this property.
 The SCC Grant Funds may be used to support the conservation of one or more of the project tracts. - 2 through 11.
 See instructions above for Single Property project and provide the information for each project tract.

-C. Property Resource Table (Excel workbook Tab 3)
+C. Natural Resource Table